savonet/book/video.md

 -formats`.
 Popular formats for

 - encoding in files:
-  - `mp4` is the most widely supported (its main drawback is that index tables are located at the end of the file, so that partially downloaded files cannot reliably be played),
+  - `mp4` is the most widely supported, (its main drawback is that index tables are located at the end of the file, so that partially downloaded files cannot reliably be played, and the format is not suitable for streaming),
   - `matroska` corresponds to `.mkv` files, supports slightly more codecs than mp4 and it license-free, but is less widely supported,
   - `webm` is well supported by modern browsers (in combination with the VP9